rchakode/realopinsight/doc/sphinx/source/faq.rst

     } {/literal}

-In short, this states that the service shall listen on any network interfaces (host *) on port the 50000 on the Shinken server.
+In short, this means that the service shall listen on any network interfaces (host *) on port the 50000 on the Shinken server.
 For more details, see the `official documentation of Shinken`_.